 3. If you're coming into "the city" with someone not from Chicago, and you're going to regale them with Chicago tidbits, make sure you get your shit straight.

-How many times will I have to sit through yet another incorrect reason why Chicago is called the Second City. (and believe me, it doesn't have SHIT to do with New York.
-I'll give you a hint--->)
+How many times will I have to sit through yet another incorrect reason why Chicago is called the Second City.

 4. Yes, CTA has implemented a fantastic program that allows seniors 65 or older to ride for free.
 That doesn't mean you just automatically haul Aunt Gertrude down from Crystal Lake and expect her to hop on and off like the downtown trolley.
 You (or rather she) has to have the senior pass card.